Home Page

 Nazir Afzal (former Chief Crown Prosecutor for NW England), speaking to BBC News 27 January 2018

-In a Written Submission made to the Justice Committee examining the 2009 Criminal Justice and Licensing (Scotland) Bill, William Beck (who was convicted of armed robbery in 1981) wrote that, "it was only after I was wrongly convicted did I see all the material my Solicitor held in connection with my case".
+In 2009 William Beck (who was convicted of armed robbery in 1981) wrote that, "it was only after I was wrongly convicted did I see all the material my Solicitor held in connection with my case".

 Lucky him.
-12 years were to elapse before my solicitor's firm sent my file to me.
-When it arrived it was clear that my solicitor had only received an outline of the case against me: the Procurator Fiscal Depute knew far more than either the police statements or her own pre-trial telephone call to my solicitor revealed.
+12 years were to elapse before my solicitor's firm handed over my file.
+On examination, it was clear that they had received only the barest outline of the case against me: the Procurator Fiscal Depute knew far more than either the police statements or her own pre-trial telephone call to my solicitor revealed.

-In court, for example, when the Sheriff asked how my registration number had been recorded by the Complainant, I overheard her whispering to Crookwank: “Is it in dispute?
+For example, when the Sheriff asked how my registration number had been recorded by the Complainant, I overheard her whispering to my solicitor: “Is it in dispute?
 He lost the bit of paper but found it later”.

-Detailed evidence of the case against me was thin on the ground.
-Two of the witnesses refused to provide precognition statements.
-Their statements to the police were too brief and too inaccurate (for example, they got the location of one of the 'incidents' wrong) to be of much use to the defence.
+Details of the case against me were thin on the ground.
+Two of the 'witnesses' refused to provide precognition statements.
+And their police statements were too brief and too inaccurate (for example, they got the location of one of the alleged incidents wrong) to be of much use to the defence.

-Although a slightly more detailed precognition statement was later provided by Rob Roy, she failed to mention a crucial piece of evidence - a van, a white one, which was supposedly blocking the carriageway at the site of the 'accident'.
+Although a slightly more detailed Precognition Statement was provided by MacGregor, she failed to mention a crucial piece of evidence - a van, a white one, which was supposedly blocking the carriageway at the site of the alleged incident.

 Since 2010, the Crown in Scotland has been required to carry out an assessment of the evidence and disclose all that is relevant as soon as practicable.